-- Inform the patient that using family members and minors as interpreters is highly discouraged. - Choose an interpreter who meets the needs of the patient; consider age, sex and background. - Hold a brief introductory discussion with the interpreter to introduce yourself, and give a brief nature of the call/visit. - Reassure the patient about your confidentiality practices.
+- Inform the enrollee that using family enrollees and minors as interpreters is highly discouraged. - Choose an interpreter who meets the enrollee's needs; consider age, sex, and background. - Hold a brief introductory discussion with the interpreter to introduce yourself, and give a brief nature of the call/visit. - Reassure the enrollee about your confidentiality practices.

-- When patients are stressed by illness, communication in their preferred language can improve understanding. - Being prepared to use an interpreter when needed will keep the office flow moving smoothly.
+When enrollees are stressed by illness, communication in their preferred language can improve understanding.

+Being prepared to use an interpreter when needed will keep the office flow moving smoothly.